 We manufacture W/Cu & Mo/Cu materials for the electronics packaging market.
 These materials are typically plated with Soft gold over nickel for solderability.
 One of our customers is attaching die to our substrate using a 0.001" thick 80/20 Au/Sn preform.
 The gold plating on our sub-mount is 100 micro-inches thick.
 The Au/Sn is leaving excessive voids after reflow.
 Any ideas of what may be causing the poor solderability?
 Is the gold plating too thick?

-Spectra-Mat, Inc. - Watsonville, CA , USA
+Bob Cronk Spectra-Mat, Inc. - Watsonville, CA , USA ^

 Is your customer using a plasma preclean process shortly before soldering?
 This could be important.
 Ask them to do a surface tension or wetting-angle test.

-- Fort Collins, Colorado
+Mandar Sunthankar - Fort Collins, Colorado ^

-Disclaimer: It's not possible to diagnose a finishing problem or the hazards of an operation via these pages.
+Disclaimer: It's not possible to fully diagnose a finishing problem or the hazards of an operation via these pages.
 All information presented is for general reference and does not represent a professional opinion nor the policy of an author's employer.
-The internet is largely anonymous & unvetted; some names may be fictitious and some recommendations may be deliberately harmful.
+The internet is largely anonymous & unvetted; some names may be fictitious and some recommendations might be harmful.

-If you need a product/service, please check these Directories:
+If you are seeking a product or service related to metal finishing, please check these Directories: